ab-anand/Bruno/README.md

      To access it say anything that ends with 'bored' like 'i'm getting bored'.

 ## Note
-   Most of the features won't work on Ubuntu & Python 2.x
+   Features works on Windows n Python 3.x